cueglow/glowdtf/README.md

 - [mvrdevelopment/spec](https://github.com/mvrdevelopment/spec) - Repository for
   GDTF Development.
 If you find an issue with the standard document (or the Builder?), open an issue here.
 You can also find the XML Schema here.
-- [GDTF Wiki](https://gdtf-share.com/wiki/Main_Page) - This Wiki on the official
-  GDTF site has an up-to-date main page.
-Older pages from GDTF 1.0 days can still be found with the search.
-They sometimes contain background info that you won't find anywhere else.
+- [Archives of the former GDTF Wiki](https://web.archive.org/web/*/https://gdtf-share.com/wiki/*) - This Wiki on the official GDTF site used to have an up-to-date main page.
+Older pages from GDTF 1.0 days could still be found with the search.
+They sometimes contained background info that you couldn't find anywhere else.
-  Note that the library for parsing GDTF and MVR mentioned here is currently available [only upon request](https://gdtf-share.com/forum/index.php?/topic/339-mvr-portable-library/) and I don't know about its licensing.
+  Note that the library for parsing GDTF and MVR mentioned there was available [only upon request](https://gdtf-share.com/forum/index.php?/topic/339-mvr-portable-library/) and I don't know about its licensing.